bojosteph/bojosteph.github.io/_posts/2019-05-12-rails_portfolio_project.markdown

 My application has an Event model a User model ,  a join model of RsvpEvents and Reviews .
 I also have a Category model .
-My user class Has 3 different  types planner, participant and reviewer to make it easy to associate a user with the task .
+My user class Has 3 different  types :  planner, participant and reviewer to make it easy to associate a user with the task .
-I have to add a foreign key to my joint model using the different user type . this  is an example of my model and database ..On my event table I have the planner_id, on my rsvp_event i have the participant id and on my review class i have my reviewer_id
+I have to add a foreign key to my joint model using the different user type . this  is an example of my model and database ..On my event table I have the planner_id, on my rsvp_event I have the participant id and on my review class i have my reviewer_id

 ```
 Events table